Current Transformer PS Class

 Instrument Security Factor or ISF of Current Transformer

-Instrument Security Factor is the ratio of Instrument Limit Primary Current to the rated Primary Current.
-Instrument Limit Current of a metering Current Transformer is the maximum value of primary current beyond which Current Transformer core becomes saturated.
-Instrument Security Factor of CT is the significant factor for choosing the metering Instruments which to be connected to the secondary of the CT.
+Instrument security factor is the ratio of instrument limit primary current to the rated primary current.
+Instrument limit current of a metering current transformer is the maximum value of primary current beyond which current transformer core becomes saturated.
+Instrument security factor of CT is the significant factor for choosing the metering instruments which to be connected to the secondary of the CT.
 Security or Safety of the measuring unit is better, if ISF is low.
 If we go through the example below it would be clear to us.

-Suppose one Current Transformer has rating 100/1A and ISF is 1.5 and another Current Transformer has same rating with ISF 2.
-That means, in first CT, the metering core would be saturated at 1.5X100 or 150 A, whereas is second CT, core will be saturated at 2X100 or 200A.
-That means whatever may be the primary current of both CTs, secondary current will not increase further after 150 & 200A of primary current of the CTs respectively.
-Hence maximum secondary current of the CTs would be 1.5 & 2.0 A.
+Suppose one current transformer has rating 100/1 A and ISF is 1.5 and another current transformer has same rating with ISF 2.
+That means, in first CT, the metering core would be saturated at 1.5 × 100 or 150 A, whereas is second CT, core will be saturated at 2 × 100 or 200 A. That means whatever may be the primary current of both CTs, secondary current will not increase further after 150 and 200 A of primary current of the CTs respectively.
+Hence maximum secondary current of the CTs would be 1.5 and 2.0 A.

-As the maximum electric current can flow through the instrument connected to the first CT is 1.5A which is less than the maximum value of electric current can flow through the instrument connected to the second CT i.e. 2A.
-Hence security or safety of the instruments of first CT is better than later.
+As the maximum current can flow through the instrument connected to the first CT is 1.5 A which is less than the maximum value of current can flow through the instrument connected to the second CT i.e. 2 A. Hence security or safety of the instruments of first CT is better than later.

-Another significance of ISF is during huge electrical fault, the short circuit current, flows through primary of the CT does not affect destructively, the measuring instrument attached to it as because, the secondary current of the CT will not rise above the value of rated secondary current multiplied by ISF
+Another significance of ISF is during huge electrical fault, the short circuit current, flows through primary of the CT does not affect destructively, the measuring instrument attached to it as because, the secondary current of the CT will not rise above the value of rated secondary current multiplied by ISF.

 For protection current transformer, the ratio of accuracy limit primary current to the rated primary current.
 First we will explain, what is rated accuracy limit primary current?

 Broadly, this is the maximum value of primary current, beyond which core of the protection CT or simply protection core of of a CT starts saturated.
 The value of rated accuracy limit primary current is always many times more than the value of instrument limit primary current.
 Actually CT transforms the fault current of the electrical power system for operation of the protection relays connected to the secondary of that CT.
 If the core of the CT becomes saturated at lower value of primary current, as in the case of metering CT, the system fault will not reflect properly to the secondary, which may cause, the relays remain inoperative even the fault level of the system is large enough.

 So it is clear from above explanation, rated accuracy limit primary current, should not be so less, that it will not at all help the relays to be operated on the other hand this value must not be so high that it can damage the relays.
-So, Accuracy Limit Factor or ALF should not have the value nearer to unit and at the same time it should not be as high as 100.
-The standard values of ALF as per IS-2705 are 5, 10, 15, 20 & 30.
+So, accuracy limit factor or ALF should not have the value nearer to unit and at the same time it should not be as high as 100.
+The standard values of ALF as per IS-2705 are 5, 10, 15, 20 and 30.

 Knee Point Voltage of Current Transformer

 This is the significance of saturation level of a CT core mainly used for protection purposes.
-The sinusoidal voltage of rated frequency applied to the secondary terminals of Current Transformer, with other winding being open circuited, which when increased by 10% cause the exiting current to increase 50%.
+The sinusoidal voltage of rated frequency applied to the secondary terminals of current transformer, with other winding being open circuited, which when increased by 10% cause the exiting current to increase 50%.
 The CT core is made of CRGO steel.